Syn1ak/log_parser/Readme.md

-# log_parser
+# log_parser_by_syn1ak

 ## Overview

-`log_parser` is a Rust project designed to parse structured log files.
+`log_parser_by_syn1ak` is a Rust project designed to parse structured log files.
 It is built using the Pest parsing library, which enables the extraction of specific components from log entries, such as date, time, log level, and message content.

 ## Parsing Process

 The parser works by defining each component of a log entry through distinct grammar rules in Pest, allowing it to identify and extract specific parts of a log.
 This design enables you to capture structured data from log files, which can be used in log analysis pipelines, monitoring systems, and debugging processes.

 ### Grammar Components

 Each log entry has the following structure:

 ```
 log_entry = { date ~ " " ~ time ~ " " ~ level ~ " " ~ (module ~ " ")? ~ (request_id ~ " ")? ~ (error_code ~ " ")? ~ message }
 ```